 - Coating thickness measurements by X-ray fluorescence spectroscopy or by coulometric method

 - Optical evaluation of surfaces under a stereo-microscope

 - Wrapping, torsion or bending tests to determine adhesion

 - Determination of freedom from pores using the polysulphide method or according to Geoffroy de Lore

 - Scale of the diameter using the laser measurement method or a digital micrometer calliper

 - Tensile tests to determine strength and elongation

 - Optical evaluation of solderability, also after ageing in a oven or steam

 Maximum flexibility formed the basis for our company’s activities from the outset.
 Continuous materials in every imaginable design have been processed on our machines over the years.
 Whereas in the fifties, rings – that is, simple, not fixed wire or strip containers – predominated, spools in a variety of materials and with the most diverse geometries are the most popular packaging design today.

 Plastics are the number one choice of material.
 Most of the spools shipped by us conform to DIN EN 60264.
 The first number designates the spool flange diameter in millimetres.
 The second number denotes the spool width.
 It can also be a good idea to indicate the diameter of the hole.
-The following is a typical example of a plastic spool designation: K 500/350/127 (spool diameter 500 mm, width 350 mm, mounting hole diameter 127 mm).
+The following is a typical example of a plastic spool designation: K 500/350/127 (spool diameter 500 mm, width 350 mm, arbor hole diameter 127 mm).